Mr Elliot Howard

 School of Psychology

-I am a PhD student in the School of Psychology under the supervision of Prof. Elaine Fox in association with Dr. Stephane Verhaeghe, CEO of medical tech innovator Brain Vector, and co-supervisor Dr. Ancret Szpak.
+I am a PhD student in the School of Psychology under the supervision of Dr. Ancret Szpak and co-supervisors Associate Professor Diana Dorstyn and Professor Mark Hutchinson in association with Dr. Stephane Verhaeghe, CEO of medical tech innovator Brain Vector.

 Supported by the Australian Government’s National Industry PhD program, my research will investigate the use of Virtual Reality to induce personalised positive affect and explore how personalised VR experiences, alone and in combination with cognitive bias modification (CBM) interventions, can stimulate positive emotions in people varying in levels of dysphoria and negative mood states, with a particular focus on anhedonia.